linx-software/linx-oauth2-token-service/README.md

 This solution runs on a Linx cloud server instance and integrates with a hosted MySQL database.

 1. Register for a Linx trial cloud server and MySQL cloud database [here](https://linx.software/server-buy2/).
-2. You will recieve an email containing your Linx cloud server, drive space and MySQL database credentials when your trial server has been activated.
+2. You will receive an email containing your Linx cloud server, drive space and MySQL database credentials when your trial server has been activated.

 ### Run database setup scripts
 The Solution uses a MySQL database to store user related credentials.